puskarpeter/frinxio.github.io/frinx-uniconfig/user-guide/operational-procedures/data-flows/index.md

 ### Netconf, direct from device, configuration data read

-Flow of reading structured (YANG model based) configuration data from a device over Netconf.
+Flow for reading structured (YANG-model based) configuration data from a device over Netconf.
-The data is always retrieved from device, no cache involved.
+The data is always retrieved from the device with no cache involved.

-1. User sends HTTP GET REST request into Uniconfig
+1. The User sends an HTTP GET REST request to Uniconfig.
-    * URL needs to conform to vendor specific YANG data models used by the device
+    * URL must conform to vendor-specific YANG data models used by the device.
       * Which models are used depends on the device.
-Many vendor specific models can be found on [github](https://github.com/YangModels/yang/tree/main/vendor)
+Many vendor-specific models can be found on [GitHub](https://github.com/YangModels/yang/tree/main/vendor).
-    * URL needs to specify
+    * URL must specify the following:
-      * `topology=topology-netconf` - to specify CLI managed device
+      * `topology=topology-netconf` - CLI-managed device
-      * `node=<nodeID>` - to specify which managed device
+      * `node=<nodeID>` - specific managed device
-      * `?content=config` - to specify only configuration data must be read from device (if not present, defaults to config)
+      * `?content=config` - only configuration data is read from the device (if not given, defaults to config)
-2. Restconf component parses URL and validates against vendor specific YANG models
+2. Restconf component parses the URL and validates it against vendor-specific YANG models.
-3. Restconf invokes an asynchronous read from the southbound layer, but blocks until it completes
+3. Restconf invokes an asynchronous read from the southbound layer, but blocks until it completes.
-5. Netconf layer serializes the path(URL) into a get-config request with a filter, sends it to the device and parses the output into an internal DOM data structure
+5. The Netconf layer serializes the path (URL) into a get-config request with a filter, sends it to the device and parses the output into an internal DOM data structure.
-6. Restconf receives the data from Netconf layer, serializes them into JSON and completes the request
+6. Restconf receives the data from the Netconf layer, serializes them into JSON and completes the request

 ***Restconf example:***